 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each oval, yellow, biconvex, film-coated, extended release tablet, scored on both sides and engraved "A" over "ID" on one side, contains isosorbide-5-mononitrate 60 mg.
+Each oval, yellow, biconvex, film-coated, extended-release tablet, scored on both sides and engraved "A" over "ID" on one side, contains 60 mg of isosorbide-5-mononitrate.
 Nonmedicinal ingredients: tablet core: colloidal silicon dioxide, hydroxypropyl cellulose, magnesium stearate, paraffin, and sodium aluminum silicate; coating: hydroxypropyl methylcellulose, iron oxide yellow, paraffin, polyethylene glycol, and titanium dioxide.